jylanglois/certifications/SAP-C02/note.md

 * ### Private

   Can only be accessed from your VPC using and interface VPC endpoint (ENI)

+###  Stages

+Changes are deployed to stages (dev, test, prod).
+Stages can be rollback as a history of deployments is kept

+### Caching API response

+Caching reduces the number of calls made to the backend.
+Client can invalidate the cache with header (Cache-Control: max-age=0) or you can flush the entire cache.

+### Logging

+You can enable cloudwatch logging at the stage level and log full request and responses data.
+You can also enable xray on the api gateway.

+### Authentification

+* IAM based access (Pass iam credentials in headers)
+* Lambda Authorizer (verify a custom OAuth, 3rd party authenfication)
+* Cognition User Pools (client authenticate with cognito and pass the token to API gateway)

+### Usage Plans && API keys

+If you want to make an API available as an offering ($) to your customers.

+* #### Usage plan

+  Uses api keys to identify clients and meter access.
+You can configure throttling limits and quota limits that are enforced on invidual client

+* #### API Keys

+  Can use with usage plan to control access

 ## AWS Global Accelerator